W1nt3rR/news-website-project/README.md

+# NewsAPI Website

+This project was coded around [NewsAPI](https://newsapi.org/).
+Shows News in beautiful custom Cards with an ability to Search for News.

-# Getting Started with Create React App
+## Created with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).